juntao/arenztopia/content/news/Issue 31.md

 ## Sports
 By Sam-Louis Alrocaet

-This week the New Paris Parrots soccer team beat the Olb City Ostriches with the end score being 6-2.
+On Tuesday, the New Paris Parrots beat the Olb University Ostriches at a special soccer game with the end score being 6-2.

 ## Weather
 By Mezoir Logan

-Mostly clear skys this week with a 12% chance of rain on Saturday and a cold front coming to north Arenztopia on Friday the 19th.
+Mostly clear skies next week with a 12% chance of rain on Saturday and a cold front coming to north Arenztopia on Friday.

 ## Coronavirus Report: Deaths are at zero!
 By Owen Miyazoi